 - In Neon Metathesis Evangelion, Shinji starts making bentos for both Rei and Asuka, which is one way the three begin to come closer.
 Later, he even regularly makes their dinner, basically becoming the Team Chef.

 - Pokémon Reset Bloodlines features a gender-flipped example with Betty Snyder, an Electric-type Unovan trainer, and her boyfriend, Jamie Oliver, who studies to become a chef.
 According to Betty, her mom always told her to "find a man who can cook well".

 Film — Animated

-The song A Girl Worth Fighting For from Mulan references this.
-One soldier's ideal girl has pale skin and bright, shining eyes; the second's will be wooed by his great strength; the third only cares if she's a good cook.
+- The song A Girl Worth Fighting For from Mulan references this with the title character's three soldier friends.
+Ling's ideal girl has pale skin and bright, shining eyes; Yao's will be wooed by his great strength; Chien-Po only cares if she's a good cook.